×

 • You can have concerns that are humiliating or awkward to bring up.
 Your doctor has discussed all of the questions you have with many other individuals as well.

-Added measures that could be helpful
+Added Measures that Could be Helpful

 • Use pillows to achieve a comfortable position.
-For example, some people find that leaning forward and resting their arms on a table works well, while others may find that utilising more pillows while sleeping works.
+For example, some people find that leaning forward and resting their arms on a table works well, while others may find that utilizing more pillows while sleeping works.

 • Put on airy, loose-fitting clothing.